 Golden Eagle: Trans-Siberian Express, Russia

-The Golden Eagle operates six different trains with routes all over world, from India to Switzerland, and you can expect a certain level of luxury on all of them.
+The Golden Eagle operates six different trains with routes all over the world, from India to Switzerland, and you can expect a certain level of luxury on all of them.
 As a result, this train is the perfect option for those who desire a higher-end version of the famed Trans-Siberian Railway.
 Billed as the Trans-Siberian Express, the two-week journey between Moscow and Vladivostok traverses more than 6,000 miles and eight time zones with stops and excursions along the way.
-Highlights include a private tour of the Kremlin Armoury museum, Irkutsk, the “Paris of Siberia,” a barbecue at Lake Baikal, the deepest lake in the world, and the capital of Mongolia.
+Highlights include a private tour of the Kremlin Armoury museum, Irkutsk, the "Paris of Siberia," a barbecue at Lake Baikal, the deepest lake in the world, and the capital of Mongolia.
 While on board, enjoy private cabins with bathrooms, an elegant dining car serving Russian specialties like caviar, as well as guest speakers and Russian language lessons.
 And unlike comparable luxury trains, riders don't have to get dressier than smart casual for dinner.

 Rovos Rail: Cape Town to Dar es Salaam, Africa